 Code Q. Commercial revitalization deduction from rental real estate activities.
-Follow the Instructions for Form 8582 to figure how much of the deduction can be reported on Schedule E (Form 1040), line 28, column (g).
+Follow the Instructions for Form 8582 to figure how much of the deduction can be reported on Schedule E (Form 1040 or 1040-SR), line 28, column (g).

 Code R. Pensions and IRAs.
 Payments made on your behalf to an IRA, qualified plan, simplified employee pension (SEP), or a SIMPLE IRA plan.
-See the Schedule 1 (Form 1040) instructions for line 32 to figure your IRA deduction.
-Enter payments made to a qualified plan, SEP, or SIMPLE IRA plan on Schedule 1 (Form 1040), line 28.
+See the Schedule 1 (Form 1040 or 1040-SR) instructions for line 19 to figure your IRA deduction.
+Enter payments made to a qualified plan, SEP, or SIMPLE IRA plan on line 15 of Schedule 1 (Form 1040 or 1040-SR).
 If the payments to a qualified plan were to a defined benefit plan, the partnership should give you a statement showing the amount of the benefit accrued for the current tax year.